Jarl-Bjoern/Yggdrasil/README.md

 <a name="customized_scripts"></a>
 ## 📝 Include Customized Scripts
-In addition, it is also possible that you can place your own scripts or packages in the `Custom` directory and use them in the installation script.
+In addition, it is also possible that you can place your own scripts or packages in the provided `Custom` directory or your own directory and use them in the installation script.

 For this, you must use the parameter `-p` in combination with the absolute path, as in the example below